-During the last years, Mathis Bereuter (*1993) could establish himself as one of the most remarkable German pianists of his generation and has particularly developed a strong reputation as an exceptional collaborative pianist.
+During the last years, the german austrian pianist Mathis Bereuter (*1993) could establish himself as one of the most remarkable pianists of his generation and has particularly developed a strong reputation as an exceptional chamber musician.

 At the age of twelve Mathis Bereuter passed the entrance examination for the music academy in Basel.
 His teacher was Prof. Adrian Oetiker, along with Rudolf Lutz who gave him lessons in improvisation.
 After his abitur he commenced studies in the soloist class of Prof. Klaus Hellwig at the University of Arts in Berlin.
-He attended masterclasses with Anne Queffélec, Zoltán Kocsis, Piotr Anderszewski, Roland Krüger, Konstanze Eickhorst and Aleksandar Madzar.
+He attended masterclasses, among others, with Anne Queffélec, Zoltán Kocsis and Piotr Anderszewski.

 In 2005, Mathis made his orchestral solo debut.
 Concerts have since taken him to the leading music centres in Europe, the Middle east and Asia, performing in venues such as Philharmonie Berlin and Suntory Hall in Tokyo or festivals like Sommets Musicaux de Gstaad or Kyoto International Music Festival.
 Several recordings for BBC, SWR, SR, BR, SRF and radio stations and television channels in the Middle East and Asia document his artistic ability.